Posadnik: Novgorod

+Seal of the Novgorodian posadnik Konstantin Moiseevich, 1118–1119.

-Despite legends of posadniks such as Gostomysl that were set in the 9th century, the term posadnik first appears in the Primary Chronicle under the year 977.
-The earliest Novgorodian posadniks include Dobrynya (an uncle of Vladimir the Great), his son Konstantin Dobrynich and Ostromir, who is famous for patronizing the Ostromir Gospels, among the first books published in Russia (it is now housed in the National Library of Russia in St. Petersburg).
+Despite legends of posadniki such as Gostomysl that were set in the 9th century, the term posadnik first appears in the Primary Chronicle under the year 977.
+The earliest Novgorodian posadniki include Dobrynya (an uncle of Vladimir the Great), his son Konstantin Dobrynich, and Ostromir, who is famous for patronizing the Ostromir Gospels, among the first books published in Russia (it is now housed in the National Library of Russia in St. Petersburg).
+The posadnik was a representative of the prince who served during his absence, and was therefore appointed by the prince, but in 1088, the boyar (noble) leadership for the first time appointed the posadnik without consulting the ruling prince, Mstislav Vladimirovich, who was still a child.

+The strength of the government of the posadnik depended on multiple factors, including his capability, his support from powerful political figures inside and outside the city, and the political and economic situation.
+Novgorod is often referred to as a republic from 1136–1137, when it expelled the prince and took control of its own affairs.
+However, the prince remained the head of state and was usually someone close to the grand princes of Vladimir-Suzdal.
+The prince of Novgorod was usually busy elsewhere in Russia and therefore absent from Novgorod, and so his responsibilities were often passed to the namestnik, although the posadnik was the dominant partner, with chronicles supporting the view that the posadnik was effectively the ruler most of the time.

-In the Novgorod Republic, the city posadnik was elected from among the boyars by the Novgorod veche (public assembly).
-The elections were held annually.
-Novgorodian boyars differed from boyars in the other principalities in that the category was not caste-like and that every rich merchant could reasonably hope to reach the rank of boyar.
-Valentin Yanin, the Soviet "dean" of medieval Novgorodian history, has found that most posadniks held the office consecutively for sometimes a decade or more and then often passed the office on to their sons or another close relative, indicating that the office was held within boyar clans and that the elections were not really "free and fair".
+In the Novgorod Republic, the city's posadnik was elected from among the boyars by the Novgorod veche (public assembly).
+As a result, the posadnik was the main representative of Novgorod's elite.
+Term limits were applied by the end of the 13th century, with the posadnik limited to one-year appointments.
+Novgorodian boyars differed from boyars in the other Russian principalities, in that the category was not caste-like and that every rich merchant could reasonably hope to reach the rank of boyar.
+The leading historian Valentin Yanin found that most posadniki held the office consecutively for sometimes a decade or more and then often passed the office on to their sons or another close relative, indicating that the office was held within boyar clans and that the elections were not really "free and fair".
 Yanin's theory challenged historians' understanding of the Novgorod Republic, showing it to be a boyar republic with little or no democratic elements.
 It also showed the land-owning boyarstvo to be more powerful than the merchant and artisan classes, which until that time were thought to play a significant role in the political life of the city.
 It also called into question the true nature of the veche, which up until that time had been considered democratic by most scholars.
-However, Yanin's interpretation of the Novgorod government as a hereditary oligarchy is not universally accepted.
+However, Yanin's interpretation of the Novgorodian government as a hereditary oligarchy is not universally accepted.